HadyAhmed00/HadyAhmed00/README.md

 ### Hi there, I'm Hady Ahmed  👋

-## I'm a- Second year studern in fcis ASU !!
+## I'm a Second-year student at fcis ASU !! !!

 ### Connect with me: